arcandjl/website/content/courses/micro2/micro2.md

 ---
-title: The economics of uncertainty and information (aka Micro II)
+title: The economics of uncertainty and information
 date: '2020-12-13'
 type: book
 weight: 30